Our Guide Training Staff – A Rich Resource

 Areas of Expertise: Horseshoeing, wrangler/packer, guiding, camp mentor

-Bryan Landis is on the Swan Mountain staff entering his fourth year with the outfit.
+Bryan Landis is on the Swan Mountain staff entering his fifth year with the outfit.
 Bryan is originally from Pennsylvania and has been a marine, horseshoer and has competed in rodeo.
 Brayn worked in Glacier Division his first year in the summer and then joined the Swan Division for fall hunting and has been there ever since.
 Bryan guides for bears in the spring and mulies/whitetails in the fall and is our camp manager as well as our core instructor for wrangler courses.

 Montana Fish, Wildlife & Parks provides enforcement officers and or program information specialists to help candidates to understand the importance of game laws, resource management, expectations of guides and outfitters and understanding the pressures of the non-hunting public.

 The Montana Board of Outfitters is the licensing agency for outfitters and guides in the state of Montana.
 Representatives provide their direct perspective of the issues and challenge the Board faces and will inform students on what is required for obtaining licenses and maintaining a good relationship.

 Montana DNRC has graciously offered to provide specialists to discuss state regulatory, land use and conservation issues.
 They will openly discuss issues relating to guided services on state lands, public use issues and challenges from an environmental perspective.